MinYaoJhu/Advanced_R/Ch7_Environment_2.md

     ```r
+    # Create a new environment called my_env.
     my_env <- new.env(parent = emptyenv())

+    # Set the value of a in my_env to 1.
     my_env$a <- 1

+    # Create a function called get_a that returns the value of a in my_env.
     get_a <- function() {
       my_env$a
     }

+    # Create a function called set_a
+    # that sets the value of a in my_env to the value passed to the function.
     set_a <- function(value) {
       old <- my_env$a
       my_env$a <- value